The Work of Critical Illness/End of Life Doulas

 Our vision is to help people recognize that birth, dying, death, and bereavement are a fundamental aspect of the human experience— and we can learn to be less fearful.
 We can learn to live our lives fully by accepting the inevitability of death.
 It doesn’t need to be something scary and we can help to do away with that fear through education and open communication.

 One of my favourite ways to start an open dialogue about death is to facilitate or participate in a Death Cafe.
-These events, now hosted virtually, are not meant to be support groups, nor are they meant to be grief or bereavement groups, they are meant to act as an open forum in which participants can talk openly and ask questions about death.
+These events, most hosted virtually over the last few pandemic years, are not meant to be support groups, nor are they meant to be grief or bereavement groups, they are meant to act as an open forum in which participants can talk openly and ask questions about death.
 The conversations are not structured, they are allowed to flow freely in order to provide the opportunity for people to share stories, learn from, and empower each other in a judgement free space.
 Since their inception, these Death Cafes have spread to, and been hosted in, over 65 countries.

 In addition to shifting people’s mindset surrounding death, end of life doulas can actually help to fill certain gaps in the healthcare system around caring for patients who may need a greater level of emotional support than they would be receiving otherwise.
 Providing emotional support is not necessarily the responsibility of a healthcare practitioner, but it is absolutely the responsibility of a doula.
 Because our approach to end of life care is so individual, it allows us to provide a different type of dedication to a single family, supporting both patients and their support network simultaneously.